 By helping you to understand and manage your thoughts and beliefs we can teach you how to create different outcomes – feelings and behaviours.

-As a specific strategy for change, it may be more suited to people who do not want to “go back” or “re-visit” past negative experiences in their lives and its primary focus is on your life TODAY rather than what may have ‘happened’ in the past.
+As a specific strategy for change, it may be more suited to people who do not want to “go back” or “re-visit” past negative experiences in their lives and it’s primary focus is on your life TODAY rather than what may have ‘happened’ in the past.

-Occasionally it may prove to be useful to ‘consider’ past experiences and how you may be using ‘life strategies’ that you learnt during those years, but the critical point within cognitive behavioural therapy is that is NOT the past affecting you TODAY, but rather how you THINK about the PAST Today!
+Occasionally, however, it may prove to be useful to ‘consider’ past experiences and how you may be using ‘life strategies’ that you learnt during those years, but the critical point within cognitive behavioural therapy is that is NOT the past affecting you TODAY, but rather how you THINK about the PAST Today!

-Cognitive Behavioural Therapy sessions are often referred by GP’s as an alternative to the prescribing of anti-depressants or anti-anxiety medication and has been proven to be a very effective therapeutic technique for dealing with limiting beliefs and cognitive distortions.
+Cognitive Behavioural Therapy sessions are often referred by GP’s as an alternative to the prescribing of anti-depressants or anti-anxiety medication and have been proven to be a very effective therapeutic technique for dealing with limiting beliefs and cognitive distortions.

 Cognitive Behavioural Therapy is one of the NHS’s preferred therapies due to the fact that it produces measurable results over the course of the sessions.